Operator theory and function theory in Drury-Arveson space and its quotients

 \subsection{Other commutative models}

-See the the chapter on commutative dilation theory by C. Ambrozie and V. M\"{u}ller in this Handbook for a systematic construction of alternative models, given either by weighted shifts or by multiplication operators on spaces of analytic functions, which include the $d$-shift as a special case.
+See the chapter on commutative dilation theory by Ambrozie and M\"{u}ller \cite{AM25} in this reference work for a systematic construction of alternative models, given either by weighted shifts or by multiplication operators on spaces of analytic functions, which include the $d$-shift as a special case.